swhitley/Boomerang/README.md

 Security:  `Domain: Drive Web Services`

-Workday Drive will only allow certain files (based on file extension) to be uploaded (see the Workday Drive documentation).
+Workday Drive will only allow certain file types (based on file extension) to be uploaded (see the Workday Drive documentation).
 It is possible to upload an XSLT file or template file to Drive by changing the extension of the file.
 For example, if the XSLT file is called "Change_Business_Title.xslt," Workday Drive may block the upload of this file extension.
 In this case, change the extension to a file type that is accepted by Drive (such as .svg or .png).
 Using the example, the file can be uploaded as, "Change_Business_Title.xslt.png."
-Even though the file extension isn't .xslt or .xml, Boomerang will still recognize the file and use it in a transformation.
+Even though the file extension doesn't match the file contents, Boomerang will still recognize the file and use it in a transformation.

 When using the **Custom XSLT or Template (opt)** parameter, it is best to navigate in the selection field using the **By Type** option and then by **File**.
 Workday Drive carries a reference to the file and a view of the file as separate objects.
 It is important to select the file object, and not the view object.